Año Nuevo Island

 Nest Modules: To provide stable and low maintenance Rhinoceros Auklet nesting sites, we designed and produced 90 clay nest modules.
 More info.

-Restoration: To stabilize the burrow habitat and improve nesting success, we installed over 15,000 native coastal grasses and shrubs.
+Restoration: To stabilize the burrowing habitat for Rhinoceros and Cassin’s Auklets and improve nesting success, we installed over 15,000 native coastal grasses and shrubs.

-Population Studies: To document long-term seabird health, we documented the breeding population size of 8 breeding seabird species.
+Seabird Population and Reproduction Studies: To document long-term seabird health, we documented the breeding population size and reproductive success of 8 breeding seabird species.

 Success of Habitat Restoration: